domster48/model_car_simulation/readme.md

 - I already made some calculations for the underlying physics which would made the programming relatively easy from that point

 At the moment I mainly want to know if there are others which are interested in such a project.
-I'm from germany so any german answer is also welcome.
+I'm from germany so any german answer is also welcome, just pull a request.